reactorynet/reactory-express-server/src/modules/core/forms/Applications/spec.md

 # Overview
 Applications page / widget must list our available applications.
+List is read only.

 ## Inputs
 No inputs required, just list our applications